AboutUs/devblog/_posts/2011-04-08-initial-commit.markdown

 ---
 layout: default
 author: sam
 synopsis: This is the first post for AboutUs' programming blog.
+I describe our hacker-centric blogger setup powered by git, jekyll, and nginx.
 ---

 This is the first post for AboutUs' programming blog.
 The blog's